strupf/owlets_embrace/readme.md

 # PlaydateMV
 This is my open source project for the Playdate in C. The goal is to make a 2D metroidvania from scratch using almost no external libraries.
+Currently I only upload the source code and keep stuff like lib files and assets local.

 # Build